sastrand/cgi_fullstack_demo/README.md

 In this lab we'll use the...

-The University's file system is virtualized in a couple of ways, so avoid re-creating some symbolic links, we'll use the `public_html` directory they provide by default in your user profile home directory.
+The University's file system is virtualized in a couple of ways, so to avoid re-creating some symbolic links, we'll use the `public_html` directory they provide by default in your user profile home directory.

-If you do need to re-create it, you can read about how to do that [here](https://cat.pdx.edu/services/web/account-websites/)
+If you do need to re-create it, you can read about how to do that [here](https://cat.pdx.edu/services/web/account-websites/).

+## Setup

-## Step 1: Clone this repository and copy the files inside it to your `public_html` dir
+After cloning this repository, copy its contents to `public_html`

 `cp -r cgi_fullstack_demo/* ~/public_html/`